 Foundations

-These explain how development really works before construction begins.
+These define how development performance is determined—before construction begins.

 THE HIGHEST-RISK MOMENT IN DEVELOPMENT →

-The most dangerous decisions in development are often made before the project feels dangerous.
+The most consequential decisions are made before the project feels dangerous.

 THE QUESTIONS THAT PROTECT CAPITAL →